trambarhq/trambar/admin/src/instructions/server/server-summary-github.en.md

 **Role assignment** - You can automatically assign roles to new users authenticated through this server.
 This is useful for story filtering.

+**Site URL** - The URL of the Trambar website.
+It's set in the Settings page.
+It's used to form the callback URL.
+You may use it as the OAuth app's homepage URL.

 **Callback URL** - You will need this URL when you create an OAuth app in the [GitHub Developer Settings](https://github.com/settings/developers/) page.
 First, press the *New OAuth App* button.
 Enter an application name (e.g. _Rick's